 - Details of your company’s assets, liabilities, income, expenditure and any ‘stock in hand’ at the end of your company’s financial year.

-- Business records, such as your bank statements, annual accounts, invoices, orders, delivery notes, and any other relevant information.
+- Business records, such as bank statements, annual accounts, invoices, orders, delivery notes, and any other relevant information, should be kept confidential.

 Unsurprisingly, HMRC operates a penalties regime for committing any number of CT-related offences, such as failure to late filing, and incorrect CT600 submissions.
 Find out more on the HMRC site.